scibiome/boostdiff_inference/README.md

 - `regulators`: the string 'all' if all genes can be considered potential predictors or a list of gene names to be used as predictors
 - `normalize` *string or bool*:, if False, then no normalization will be performed; default is "unit_variance" normalization

-## Datasets
+## Datasets and preprocessing

+All datasets in the manuscript are publicly available.
+The COVID-19 and Crohn's disease datasets are available in the Gene Expression Omnibus (GEO) database with accession numbers GSE156063 and GSE126124, respectively.
+The TCGA datasets can be downloaded from [https://xenabrowser.net/](https://xenabrowser.net/datapages/).
+The *B. subtilis* datasets can be found in GEO with the accession number GSE27219.
+Scripts for preprocessing the COVID-19, Crohn's disease, and TCGA breast cancer and prostate adenocarcinoma datasets can be found in `tutorial` > `preprocessing`.

-If you want to analyze datasets that are available on the Gene Expression Omnibus (GEO) database, you can use GEOquery in R. Depending on the study and formatting of the raw data, you might need to map the genes to the desired genes IDs, filter, or preprocess them.
+If you want to analyze other datasets that are available on the GEO database, you can also use the GEOquery package in R. Depending on the study and format of the raw data, you might need to map the genes to the desired genes IDs, filter, and/or preprocess them to select specific samples to analyze for your study.
 Here is an example on how to download the Crohn's disease dataset that was used in the paper:

 ```R
 library(GEOquery)